AugustMou/hello-world/README.md

 Hi,Humans!

-Everybody is good, I do the Java industry new salute to everybody.
-Because I love the Java industry, so when I was in college, chose software technology professional.
-I can skilled to master Java foundation, familiar with Web side frame, such as: Spring, for Springmvc, Mybatis, Hibernate.
+Hello everyone, as a newcomer to the Java industry, I salute you all!
+Because I like the Java industry, I chose to major in software technology when I was in college.
+I am familiar with the Java foundation, familiar with the framework of the Web, such as Springmvc, Mybatis, Hibernate.
 Understand the Java modular architecture design.